jasonbayton/11ty/_src/blog/2019/01/aer-expands-android-enterprise-recommended-for-emms.md

 >
 > — Jason Bayton (@JasonBayton) [January 16, 2019](https://twitter.com/JasonBayton/status/1085514726405296128?ref_src=twsrc%5Etfw)

-<script async="" charset="utf-8" src="https://platform.twitter.com/widgets.js"></script></div></figure>Unlike AER for devices however, technical capability on its own, as mentioned above, isn’t what Google are relying on to validate EMMs.
+Unlike AER for devices however, technical capability on its own, as mentioned above, isn’t what Google are relying on to validate EMMs.
 On that, Microsoft are joined by Google Cloud Identity in being the only two solutions with an asterisk (**\***) beside them, and this is for a very simple reason:

 They’re not quite up to scratch just yet.